patevs/STEM-Notes/content/docs/0_nodejs-npm.md

 ## Node.js Local Server

-If Node.js is already downloaded and installed in your system, you can easily set up a simple HTTP web server on your system using Node.js and npm.
+If Node.js is already downloaded and installed in your system, you can easily set up a simple HTTP web server on your system using Node.js and NPM.

-#### Install the http-server package from npm
+#### Install the http-server package from NPM

 To do this, follow these steps outlined below: